-ACS Award in Pure Chemistry
+ACS Award In Pure Chemistry

-Sponsored by the Alpha Chi Sigma Fraternity and the Alpha Chi Sigma Educational Award Foundation
+Sponsored by Alpha Chi Sigma Fraternity and the Alpha Chi Sigma Educational Foundation

-The chemistry world can be thankful that Rustem F. Ismagilov is so stubborn.
-Rather than discouraging him, his failing homework grades as a Russian high school chemistry student challenged him to read college-level textbooks to understand the material.
-His reading got him excited about chemistry, but his grades didn't improve.
-The problem turned out to be easily solved.
-He had the wrong edition of the textbook, in which the multiple-choice homework questions were rotated relative to those in the newer edition, which was used for grading.
-"I got a new version of the book and got As," Ismagilov says, "but the irreversible damage had been done.
-I was already hooked on chemistry."
+Computational quantum chemistry is not a new field, but it is being impacted greatly by a new generation of theorists.
+Leading this charge is Garnet K-L. Chan.

+An assistant professor of chemistry at Cornell University, Chan, 31, is being honored for his work in quantum chemistry that has changed the ideas about what is fundamentally possible in the simulation of complex quantum systems.
+Specifically, his work makes possible the accurate description of strongly correlated electron problems such as those arising from energy and electron transfer in biological photosynthetic centers or from complex spin-coupled magnetism in transition-metal clusters.

 Join the conversation